smallkirby/lysithea/docs/TUTORIAL.md

  ('q' to quit) >
 ```

-In this csase, you can change configuration by `nolog`.
+In this case, you can change configuration by `nolog`.
 After it, no logs are taken.
-If you re-enable logging, you can configurate `lysithea` in the same way.
+If you want to re-enable logging, you can configurate `lysithea` in the same way.

 ```config-log.sh
  ('q' to quit) > nolog